To view the lithologies used for a geological model, you can:

 If the geological model was created from drillhole data, the lithologies are automatically generated from that data.
 There is also an additional lithology, “Unknown”, which is used to label lithologies that cannot be labelled using known lithologies.
 This is the case when a geological model is first created and no contact surfaces have been defined.
 The entire model volume has no identified lithologies and so is assigned as “Unknown”.

 An alternative to setting unidentified lithologies to “Unknown” is to select one of the defined lithologies as the “background lithology”.
 To do this, double-click on the model’s Surface Chronology and set Background lithology to one of the available lithologies.
+When you set the background lithology for a geological model and then enable the fault system, the background lithology will be copied to each fault block.

 If there is no drillhole data in the project or if the model is not based on drillhole data, you will need to define the lithologies one-by-one.
 To do this, click on the Add button, enter a name for the lithology and choose a colour.